 While the Hierarchial Material is just one example of the many math materials in a Montessori classroom, it demonstrates the importance of harnessing a child’s interest into mathematical exploration.
 Who wouldn’t enjoy maths when you get to use hands-on materials and the sky is the limit with how far you want to go?

-In our Adolescent and Senior Phase environments, this interest is further explored through the application of mathematical concepts in the real world.
+In our Adolescent Community, this interest is further explored through the application of mathematical concepts in the real world.
 Our innovative setting and developmentally responsive curriculum provides opportunities for students to learn in real world contexts through meaningful work and real-life problem solving.
-This culminates in Mathematics Studies in Year 11 and 12 that is part of our International Baccalaureate program with a focus on developing sophisticated mathematical reasoning and critical thinking, rather than performing routine operations.
+This culminates in mathematics studies that has a focus on developing sophisticated mathematical reasoning and critical thinking, rather than performing routine operations.

 To find out more about our Math curriculum and how Math is taught the Montessori way, come along on a College tour and see it for yourself!
 We are currently accepting early years applications for 2021 and beyond.